morpho-org/morpho-blue-oracles/README.md

 ## MorphoChainlinkOracleV2

-The `MorphoChainlinkOracleV2` is an oracle that uses Chainlink-compliant feeds to provide price data.
+The `MorphoChainlinkOracleV2` is an oracle that uses Chainlink-interface-compliant feeds to provide price data.

 This oracle handles the following cases among others (let's say that our pair is A/B):